The Big Picture On a Good Real Estate ROI:

 Real estate and stocks complement each other in many ways.

 Stocks provide liquidity, strong growth potential, and easy ways to invest through tax-sheltered accounts like 401(k)s and IRAs.
 It’s also easy to diversify your stock portfolio by buying index funds and other broad exchange-traded funds (ETFs), giving you instant access to thousands of stocks across the globe.
-Downsides include volatility and relatively low income yields.
+Downsides include volatility and relatively low-income yields.

 Real estate provides reliable passive streams of income, outstanding tax benefits, a hedge against inflation, and a low correlation to the stock market.
 The stock market might crash, but that doesn’t mean your real estate investments will.
-Downsides include lack of liquidity, high minimum investments, and higher skill required than just investing in an index fund.
+Downsides include a lack of liquidity, high minimum investments, and higher skill required than just investing in an index fund.

 “But what about risk?
 Isn’t real estate riskier than bonds?”